 If you’ve got a funny image that’s somehow related to your business, ask your followers to come up with a caption for it.
 You can either choose a number of your favourite captions, or ask followers to vote for their favourite caption to determine the winner/s.

 This type of contest is great for adding personality to your social media.
 It can be particularly useful for brands that typically deal with dry subject matter, such as financial institutions.

 Remember that even if you don’t require audiences to follow your page in order to enter, these kinds of social media competitions can organically increase engagement and follower numbers.

 Simple yet effective, free giveaways are one of the most popular competition formats out there.
 Your followers can enter the giveaway through a simple prompt (such as liking or sharing a photo), and the winner can be chosen at random.

 Running a competition is a fun way to strengthen your social presence, but if you don’t have the time to do this, Social Ads can help you make some noise.
-Exclusive to Facebook, Social Ads start from just $400 a month and include:
+Social Ads with Yellow Pages offers: